kurtdekker/pong_solitaire/README.md

 Unity 5.2.2f1 - kicked off November 29, 2015

-Let's do it in one scene with one script.
+Let's do it in one scene with one script (and a few assets).

 Let's break down the problem of writing a pong game: